KonradSajdak/depesha/README.md

 ## About The Project

 The main goal of the project is to create a library implementing __message-based system__ integration patterns in TypeScript, enabling the deferral of decisions regarding the infrastructure layer as far into the future as possible.
 This includes seamless switching between __synchronous__ and __asynchronous communication__, various message transport options such as __in-memory__ and __message brokers__, as well as patterns like __inbox/outbox__, __routing__, and __message transformations__.
-All of this is intended to be achieved independently of the JavaScript runtime environment (edge too).
+All of this is intended to be achieved independently of the JavaScript runtime environment (edge too 😎).

 <!-- GETTING STARTED -->